tomas7470/tesladash/README.md

 - Special thanks to the Tesla community for their support and contributions.
 - Credit to the creators of PyQt, SocketCAN, and the Model 3 DBC file for enabling this project.
+- Credit to @alex-adam for giving me the base for the Qt GUI base. (https://github.com/alex-adam/Tesla)
+- Credit to @norly for enabling providing the Linux SocketCAN kernel driver for the ELM327 (https://github.com/norly/elmcan)

 ## Contact